 In any criminal investigation, the state must be able to produce enough evidence to convince either a court or jury that the accused has, beyond a reasonable doubt, committed a crime.
 In order to prove its case the state—through its police, prosecutors, and investigators—has to gather evidence.
 Evidence typically comes in the form of testimony, photographs, video recordings, forensic evidence, and sometimes from a polygraph test.

 If criminal investigators ask you to take a polygraph test, it's safe to assume they are trying to gather evidence, usually against you.
 Occasionally, a suspect will ask to take a test in order to establish his innocence.

 You are never under any legal obligation to take a lie detector test in a criminal investigation.
-Even if police tell you the test is mandatory or they threaten you with arrest if you refuse to take one, you don’t have to.
-And volunteering for a test to prove your innocence can be risky, because the results of the test are not guaranteed be accurate.
+Even if the police tell you the test is mandatory or threaten to arrest you if you refuse, you don't have to.
+And volunteering for a test to prove your innocence can be risky, because the results of the test are not guaranteed to be accurate.

 For example, a polygraph tester might ask a subject a series of questions while the subject is connected to the machine, but also after the machine has been disconnected and turned off.
 Subjects often feel much more comfortable after they believe the test to be over and will sometimes, during this post-test interview, make statements or omissions that the investigator can then later use in court.